com-pas/contributing/docs/HOME.md

 ### Tools to contribute

 Continuous integration is setup automatically on all contributions.
 However, it's faster to iterate locally to fix problems than waiting for the status checks to finish.
 There are many tools that can be used to do the verifications that are enforced by all status checks.
 The most simple and universal tool is maven, but IDE integrations can be used to get more immediate feedback.
 Most of the team uses IntelliJ IDEA, but others IDEs can be used, for exemple the Eclipse IDE.

 ### Definition of Done

 Before finishing a requirement, you need to check if everything is done for that particular requirement.
 For that, we have a Definition of Done; the DoD decides when a requirement is really done.

-Note: A Defintion of Done is not a static list.
+Note: A Definition of Done is not a static list.
 It can be modified any time, if people feel like corrections should be made.

 Current Definition of Done:
 - Assumptions of requirements are met.